MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 - `.ldf`
 - `.ndf`

-By default the data files are located in the following directories.
+By default, the data files are located in the following directories.
 However, they can be placed in any directory by the database administrators of the system.

 |SQL Server Instance   | Default data directory|
 |-------               |---------              |